Math Insight

 In most cases, there is always one direction $\vc{u}$ where the directional derivative $D_{\vc{u}}f(\vc{a})$ is the largest.
 This is the “uphill” direction.
 (In some cases, such as when you are at the top of a mountain peak or at the lowest point in a valley, this might not be true.)
 Let's call this direction of maximal slope $\vc{m}$.
 Both the direction $\vc{m}$ and the maximal directional derivative $D_{\vc{m}}f(\vc{a})$ are captured by something called the gradient of $f$ and denoted by $\nabla f(\vc{a})$.
 The gradient is a vector that points in the direction of $\vc{m}$ and whose magnitude is $D_{\vc{m}}f(\vc{a})$.
 In math, we can write this as $\displaystyle \frac{\nabla f(\vc{a})}{\| \nabla f(\vc{a})\|} = \vc{m}$ and $\| \nabla f(\vc{a})\| = D_{\vc{m}}f(\vc{a})$.

 The below applet illustrates the gradient, as well as its relationship to the directional derivative.
 The definition of $\theta$ is different from that of the above applets.
 Here $\theta$ is the angle between the gradient and vector $\vc{u}$.
-When $\theta=0$, $\vc{u}$ points in the same direction as the gradient (and is hidden in the applet).
+When $\theta=0$, $\vc{u}$ points in the same direction as the gradient (and is hard to see in the applet).

-Note that when $\theta=0$ (or $\theta = 2\pi$), the directional derivative $D_{\vc{u}}f(\vc{a})$ (shown by the light green line on the middle slider) and the magnitude of the gradient $\|\nabla f (\vc{a})\|$ (shown by the dark blue line on the middle slider) are identical, i.e., $D_{\vc{u}}f(\vc{a}) = \| \nabla f(\vc{a})\|$.
+Note that when $\theta=0$ (or $\theta = 2\pi$), the directional derivative $D_{\vc{u}}f(\vc{a})$ and the magnitude of the gradient $\|\nabla f (\vc{a})\|$ are identical, i.e., $D_{\vc{u}}f(\vc{a}) = \| \nabla f(\vc{a})\|$.
 When $\theta=\pi$, then $\vc{u}$ points in the opposite direction of the gradient, and $D_{\vc{u}}f(\vc{a}) = - \| \nabla f(\vc{a})\|$.
 For what values of $\theta$ is $D_{\vc{u}}f(\vc{a}) = 0$?

 By moving $\vc{a}$ (the dark red point) around and changing $\theta$, I hope you can convince yourself that, for a fixed $\vc{a}$, the maximal value of $D_{\vc{u}}f(\vc{a})$ occurs when $\vc{u}$ and $\nabla f (\vc{a})$ point in the same direction (i.e., when $\theta=0$ or $\theta=2\pi$), and the minimum value occurs when $\vc{u}$ and $\nabla f (\vc{a})$ point in opposite directions (i.e., when $\theta=\pi$).
 Hence $D_{\vc{u}}f(\vc{a})$ always lies between $-\| \nabla f(\vc{a})\|$ and $\| \nabla f(\vc{a})\|$.
 It turns out that the relationship between the gradient and the directional derivative can be summarized by the equation \begin{align*} D_{\vc{u}}f(\vc{a}) &= \nabla f(\vc{a}) \cdot \vc{u}\\ &= \|\nabla f(\vc{a})\|\, \| \vc{u}\| \cos\theta\\ &= \| \nabla f(\vc{a})\| \cos\theta \end{align*} where $\theta$ is the angle between $\vc{u}$ and the gradient.
 (Recall that $\vc{u}$ is a unit vector, meaning that $\| \vc{u}\|=1$.)